DevOpsBootcamp/website/source/daycamp/daycamp_session4.rst

 Adding Code
 -----------

-Now we are going to add code to our project.
-Create an open a new file ``script.py`` with the following command:
+Create and open a new file ``script.py`` with the following command:

 .. code-block:: none